 - $8 or $15 (dependent on plan) bonus payouts every 3 months that referrals’ remain on the Builderall platform

 - 4 tier levels of affiliate earnings

-Not too shabby, huh?
+Not too shabby, for a business opportunity, huh?
 It does get better, though.
 Like some of its competitors, Builderall also has a “dream car” incentive for its affiliates.

 You see, Builderall has a points system that they established in their last update.
 The more referrals you get and the longer they stay, the more points you get.
 For every 690 points you earn, you get a $50 car bonus (not capped).